ckbauman/Credit_Risk_Analysis/README.md

 ## Summary

 - All summaries for each mmodel are listed above
-- We recommend using the last model, which is the EasyEnsemleClassifier.
+- We recommend using the last model, which is the EasyEnsembleClassifier.
 This model showed the highest Accuracy rate of 93%.
 The Recall (sensitivity) rates between the high and low-risk values were not only similar, they were also quite high at 92% and 94%.
 This all indicates that we were able to reduce the amount of false negative values.